 Served warm or cold with a dollop of whipped cream, you’ll be in heaven.

 View this post on Instagram

 Surinamese Bojo cake with yuca, coconut and soaked raisins. #bojocake #yuca #cookiesanddoughemporium #delicious #partycatering #foodemporium #patisserie #partyfood #instabake #foodtrend #surinamfood #baker #bake #dessertmasters #ilovebaking #pastryporn #pastrylife #pastrychef #pastries #homebaking #cakestagram #anniversarycake #cakejakarta #kuejakarta #cakedecorator #pastryshop #sweettreats #chefsofinstagram #cakelover #desserttablejakarta

 Surinamese food is prevalent across the country, so you won’t have any trouble finding a nice place to grab a bite.

 And in times of coronavirus (and generally when you’re feeling a little lazy), you can always order in your food.
-Just make sure to contact your local restaurant (and support small businesses) before looking at food delivery sites such as Thuisbezorgd, Uber Eats or Deliveroo.
+Just make sure to contact your local restaurant (and support small businesses — they need our help during this pandemic) before looking at food delivery sites such as Thuisbezorgd, Uber Eats or Deliveroo.